 After almost a decade of living in 2K's shadow, NBA Live has finally started making a comeback with NBA Live 18.
-NBA 2K18 has received a user review score of 1.6 - why?
+NBA 2K18 has received a score of 1.6 - why?
 Same old story - microtranasctions, known in 2K as VC, or virtual currency.
 VC has always present in NBA 2K games since 2K13, but never to this extent.

 You need to spend your hard earned cash for literally everything in this game, from haircuts to your overall rating as a player.
 Imagine grinding day and night to get your overall player score up to, say 85, and have your guy absolutely trashed by someone who bought the game yesterday but decided to spend $50 to turn his player from rookie to superstar overnight.